Annotation

 The annotation editor keeps every tool you need right in the toolbar.
 It's BugShot's own toolbar, so the labels are fully localized — just pick a tool and draw on the image.

-• Select — Grab something you've already drawn to move, resize, or change its color and thickness (text uses font size instead).
+- Select — Grab something you've already drawn to move, resize, or delete it.
+It isn't a drawing tool, so the color and thickness row below stays locked while Select is active.

 Done